eugeneross/cakephp-hipteam/README.md

 ### 3. Display your team on one of your application pages ###
 Before displaying anything, you need to generate the cache, to do so, you'll need to run the included shell located at `app/Plugin/HipTeam/Console/Command/TeamShell.php`, with this simple command: `app/Console/cake HipTeam.Team`.

-This will generate the cache for you, have a look [here][custom_cache] if you want to know how to customize the cache (path, duration, engine, ...)

 HipTeam comes with the most basic view you can imagine, it's just there to display general information about your team, such as `names`, `@mention names`.

 > **Note:**